Carlisle Graham

-Carlisle D. Graham (December 1850 – May 3, 1909) was an American athlete, famous for surviving several journeys through the rapids at Niagara Falls in a barrel and by swimming.
-Described as the "Nero of Niagara", Graham made his journeys at risk to his own life.
+Carlisle D. Graham (December 1850 – May 3, 1909) was an American athlete, famous for surviving several journeys through the rapids at Niagara Falls in a barrel and by swimming, at risk to his life.

 In 1886, inspired by the late Captain Matthew Webb, he decided to follow in Webb's footsteps by navigating Niagara Falls and its whirlpool in a barrel cask.
 Despite warnings of likely death, Graham accomplished his goal on July 11 that year, witnessed by a large crowd.
 His next attempt, in August of the same year, resulted in the permanent loss of hearing in one ear after a wave struck his head.
 He did not go over the Horseshoe Falls, which was accomplished by Annie Edson Taylor in 1901 using the same barrel.
 Graham's challenges extended beyond Niagara Falls and in 1890, engaged in a challenge with British champion diver Tommy Burns in England to dive from Runcorn Railway Bridge.

 Graham was married to Barbara and had a daughter.
 He died in May 1909 at the age of 58, leaving a legacy as the first person to navigate the whirlpool rapids in a barrel and survive.
 He is buried in Oakwood Cemetery, Niagara Falls, alongside Annie Edson Taylor.